MOSES-do/myappsample/note.md

 i.
 Click on the  letter "I" to enter insert/edit mode. ii.
 When done, press "ESCAPE". iii. :wq and hit enter to return to previous screen.

+A short hand for committing files after staging to avoid the new po-up window
+$ git commit -m 'updated app.js'